HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 approach after selection.
 Proposers are not expected to complete feasibility or alternatives

 analysis in the proposal.
-The selected consultant wilt evaluate these preferences during
+The selected consultant will evaluate these preferences during

 the feasibility and alternatives phase and incorporate them into the recommended